Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Saikou, Megami (A bright, mature woman).md

 Author: Shadow and yogima

-Compatable game version: V0.69

 First appearance: 8/20/2018

 Created in version: V0.27

+### Additional information

+Based on the character from Yandere Simulator.

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Saikou%2C%20Megami%20(A%20bright%2C%20mature%20woman)%20-%20Shadow%20and%20yogima%2C%20V0.69.student">Saikou, Megami (A bright, mature woman) - Shadow and yogima, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Saikou%2C%20Megami%20(A%20bright%2C%20mature%20woman)%20-%20Shadow%20and%20yogima.student">Saikou, Megami (A bright, mature woman) - Shadow and yogima.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---